lmorg/murex/docs/events/onprompt.md

 ### Namespacing

 With `onPrompt`, an event is namespaced as `$(NAME).$(OPERATION)`.
-For example, if an event was defined as `example=eof` then its namespace would be `example.eof` and thus a subsequent event with the same name but different operation, eg `example=abort`, would not overwrite the former event defined against the interrupt `eof`.
+For example, if an event in `onPrompt` was defined as `example=eof` then its namespace would be `example.eof` and thus a subsequent event with the same name but different operation, eg `example=abort`, would not overwrite the former event defined against the interrupt `eof`.